Marija-Kov/Workout-Mate/README.md

 This can be solved using context.
 ## Context

-The context is provided by WorkoutsContext to the whole App component by wrapping the App component where it's renderd in index.js.
+The context is provided by WorkoutsContext to the whole App component by wrapping the App component where it's rendered in index.js.

 The reducer is used in place of multiple functions changing multiple states.